Orino1/alx-system_engineering-devops/0x00-shell_basics/README.md

 2-bring_me_home is a script that bring the user to HOME 3-listfiles is a script that display current directory contents in a long format 4-listmorefiles is a script that Display current directory contents, including hidden files (starting with .).
 Use the long format.
+5-listfilesdigitonly is a script to Display current directory contents.

+Long format
+with user and group IDs displayed numerically
+And hidden files (starting with .)